boldbi/bold-bi-docs/docs/working-with-data-sources/connecting-to-stored-procedures.md

 `EXEC sp_serveroption 'SQLServerName', 'DATA ACCESS', TRUE`

-> **NOTE:** If you did not enable the Data Access in SQL Server, you cannot access the stored procedure with OpenQuery option in Bold BI.
+> **NOTE:** If you did not enable the Data Access in SQL Server, you cannot access the stored procedure with the OpenQuery option in Bold BI.

 ### Supported server

 This OpenQuery only supports the Microsoft SQL Server and Azure SQL Database (Managed Instance only).
-All other servers like Azure SQL Database, Azure SQL Data Warehouse (Azure Synapse Analytics), and Parallel Data Warehouse does not support this OpenQuery.
+All other servers like Azure SQL Database, Azure SQL Data Warehouse (Azure Synapse Analytics), and Parallel Data Warehouse do not support this OpenQuery.

 ## Internal Cache
-In Internal Cache mode, Bold BI executes the stored procedure completely and moving the result into a temporary table.
+In Internal Cache mode, Bold BI executes the stored procedure completely and moves the result into a temporary table.
 After that, Bold BI uses the created temporary table for every action execution in the stored procedure's data source.

 ## Connecting to SQL Server database
-1. To connect the SQL Server database, refer to this link [Microsoft SQL](/working-with-data-sources/data-connectors/sql-data-source/).
+1. To connect to the SQL Server database, refer to this link [Microsoft SQL](/working-with-data-sources/data-connectors/sql-data-source/).

 2. If it succeeds, you can get into the data design view with the available stored procedure displayed on the left pane of the tree view.
 The available parameters can also be displayed while expanding the procedures.